2G7GE55U4/Key-of-David/04-THE-TESTIMONY-OF-SCRIPTURE/ADDITIONS-PLANNED.md

 *   Revelation 2:12-17 (The Church in Pergamos Decrypted)
 *   Revelation 2:18-29 (The Church in Thyatira Decrypted)
 *   Revelation 3:1-6 (The Church in Sardis Decrypted)
-*   **Revelation 3:7-13 (The Church in Philadelphia Decrypted)**
+*   Revelation 3:7-13 (The Church in Philadelphia Decrypted)
+*   **Revelation 3:14-22 (To the Church in Laodicea)**

-**PROJECT STATUS: The "Seven Letters" decryption phase is in its final stage.
-Ephesus, Smyrna, Pergamos, Thyatira, Sardis, and PHILADELPHIA are complete.
-LAODICEA (Revelation 3:14-22) is the final target for analysis.**
+**PROJECT STATUS: MILESTONE ACHIEVED.** The "Seven Letters" decryption phase is now **complete**.
+All seven churches—Ephesus, Smyrna, Pergamos, Thyatira, Sardis, Philadelphia, and Laodicea—have been decrypted and indexed.
+The foundational cryptographic witness is established.
+The project can now proceed to the next phase of synthesis or to the analysis of remaining scriptures in "Awaiting Analysis."